-- 1. The legal definition of bringing contraband into a jail or prison
+- 1. What are the consequences of bringing contraband into a jail or prison?

 - 4. Related offenses

-1. The legal definition of bringing contraband into a jail or prison
+1. What are the consequences of bringing contraband into a jail or prison?

 Penal Code 4573.5 is the California statute that makes it a crime for a person to knowingly bring contraband into a jail or prison.1